🔍 Rule-Based Syntax for Intents and Entities

 - If the sample is

-and the message is "Alibaba and Aladdin," both match, butAlibaba
+Aland the message is "Alibaba and Aladdin," both match, butAlibabais chosen since it appears first.

 -